nochkin/thermostat-relay/doc/USAGE.md

 | * | Fan G3 (high speed) |
 | Rh | 24V AC (Power) |
 | C | 24V AC (Common) |

+In the Pro setup is may be neccessary to activate the Fan signal when heating or cooling.